OGester/Java-spring-security/README.md

 # Spring JWT Authentication API

 This project is a RESTful API built with Spring Boot that provides user authentication using JSON Web Tokens (JWT).
-It includes basic user registration and login functionality, secure endpoint access, and MongoDB integration for storing user data.
+Secure and robust user registration and login functionality, secure endpoint access, and MongoDB integration for storing user data.

 ## Features